mukul160/OHR_ESS/Module_2/P5_Embedded Engineering In Practice.md

     - In the timer’s parameters, set:
         - **Prescaler:** 999
         - **Auto-Reload (ARR):** 83,999
         - This gives you a 1Hz trigger with 84MHz APB1 clock (84,000,000/1,000 = 84,000Hz timer, ARR 83,999 = 1s).
-Check out [this guide](Timer_PrescalerMath) to figure out how one sets timer parameters.
+Check out <a href="Timer_PrescalerMath.md">this guide</a> to figure out how one sets timer parameters.
 4. **Enable TIM2 global interrupt** in the NVIC tab (important for interrupt demonstration).

 ![Timer2 Config](assets/P5/Timer2Config.png)